-If you want to see how these are done properly head over to the Clay’s Instagram to get this recipe and loads others.
-There are some fantastic recipe’s on there.
+If you want to see how these are done properly head over to Clay’s Instagram to get this recipe and loads others.
+There are some fantastic recipes on there.

 - Cornflour (to dust)

-Once your Aloo Tikki mixture has cooled a little shape into round patties.
-I got four good sized ones out of there mixture.
-Depening how big you make these you may get more (or less).
-Dust them with Cornflour and at this stage you could allow them to cool and then put them in the fridge for later, or move no to cooking them.
+- Once your Aloo Tikki mixture has cooled a little shape into round patties.
+I got four good-sized ones out of there mixture.
+Depending on how big you make these you may get more (or less).
+Dust them with Cornflour, and at this stage, you could allow them to cool and then put them in the fridge for later, or move on to cooking them.

-I would recommend doing these in a Cast-iron pan, with a glug of oil for 4-5 minutes each side.
+- I would recommend doing these in a Cast-iron pan, with a glug of oil for 4-5 minutes each side.
 I will be trying these again on the grill so this may get updated moving forward.
 Once you get a nice golden brown colour on each side remove from the pan and enjoy.
-I just had these with some yogurt but would go well with mangio chutney or something like the Spiced Pineapple and Nigella Seed Chutney from The Smokey Carter.
+I just had these with some yoghurt but would go well with mango chutney or something like the Spiced Pineapple and Nigella Seed Chutney from The Smokey Carter.